Myth 1: Hire your air conditioner technician on Craigslist.

 Myth 2: Working with a small business is better.

-Budgeting a little bit more for a larger, more trusted and reliable company can come with advantages that help provide you with more peace of mind, including a one-year satisfaction guarantee, expert workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the assurance that they’ll be there if you ever require their services.
+Budgeting a little bit more for a larger, more trusted and reliable company can come with advantages that help give you more peace of mind, including a one-year satisfaction guarantee, expert workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the assurance that they’ll be there if you ever require their services.

-Myth 4: You don’t need yearly AC maintenance.
+Myth 4: You don’t need yearly air conditioning maintenance.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.

-Myth 9: Turning your thermostat down much lower will help it cool faster.
+Myth 9: Excessively lowering your thermostat will help it cool faster.